bellaliu2023/The-Physics-Grid/software.md

   ![Gwyddion](/images/gwyddion.webp)

+- [IFEFFIT](https://sourceforge.net/projects/ifeffit/) - IFEFFIT (Interactive XAFS Analysis) is a library and set of interactive programs for the analysis of x-ray absorption fine-structure (XAFS) data.
+IFEFFIT combines state-of-the-art analysis algorithms with graphical display of XAFS data, and general data manipulation.

 - [I.S.A.A.C.S.](https://sourceforge.net/projects/isaacs/) - I.S.A.A.C.S.
 Interactive Structure Analysis of Amorphous and Crystalline Systems is a cross-platform software developed to analyze the structural characteristics of three-dimensional models built by computer simulations.

   ![I.S.A.A.C.S.](/images/isaacs2.png)

 - [lightpipes](https://github.com/opticspy/lightpipes) - Simulations of optical phenomena where diffraction is essential

+- [MieConScat](https://sourceforge.net/projects/mieconscat/) - MieConScat is a GUI/Console program for generating MIE SCATtering data as a table of cross sections.
+It can generate scattering cross sections over specified angular ranges and total absorption cross sections.

+  It was initially developed to aid work with optical particle counters (OPC) especially when CONverting data between cross section and diameter space.
+These methods are described in Rosenberg et al. 2012, Particle sizing calibration with refractive index correction for light scattering optical particle counters and impacts upon PCASP and CDP data collected during the Fennec campaign and CDP data collected during the Fennec campaign, http://www.atmos-meas-tech.net/5/1147/2012/amt-5-1147-2012.html

 - [Monte Carlo eXtreme (MCX)](https://sourceforge.net/projects/mcx/) - MCX is a Monte Carlo simulation software for static or time-resolved photon transport in 3D media.
 It uses GPU-based massively parallel computing techniques and is extremely fast compared to the traditional single-threaded CPU-based simulations.